eclipse-tractusx/tractusx-edc/docs/development/decision-records/2023-02-09-release-process/README.md

 - All artifacts (docker images, helm charts, Maven artifacts) should be published to well-known and publicly accessible locations such as MavenCentral, DockerHub, etc. The GitHub Packages repository is only accessible to authenticated users.
-- When and if Tractus-X becomes an Eclipse project, we'll have to adopt the Eclipse Foundation's publishing guidelines, which prescribes the use of Jenkins for publishing to MavenCentral and OSSRH.
+- When the project was migrated to be an Eclipse project, we'll have to adopt the Eclipse Foundation's publishing guidelines, which prescribes the use of Jenkins for publishing to MavenCentral and OSSRH.
 - Typically, GitHub Actions should perform all verification tasks, running tests, etc. and Jenkins' only purpose is to publish.